Collapse Output

 This will install the extension under the _extensions subdirectory.

-If you’re using version control, you will want to check in this directory.
+If you are using version control, you will want to check in this directory.

 Usage

-Add the filter to your document’s YAML header:
+Add the filter to your document’s front matter:

 filters: